pachterlab/LP_2021/05-current-techs.md

 <p class="caption">(\#fig:smfish-lm-gene2)Like the previous figure, but showing the outliers.</p>
 </div>

 The trend line looks pretty flat.
 Although studies quantifying a very large number of genes tend to be recent, many other studies profiling fewer genes pulled the line down.
-The slope (with all data, outliers and all) is not significantly different from 0.
+The slope (with all data, outliers and all) is not significantly different from 0 (t-test).

 ```
 ##